 3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-BVES service area is all in Tier 2 and Tier 3 high risk wildfire service areas.
-Therefore, the grid design and system hardening initiatives are all located in Tier 2 and 3.
+All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
+Therefore, BVES follows an inspection and maintenance schedule to target priority pole replacements and remediations.